pottj/PhyloDecR_Simulation/README.md

 A collection *S*<sub>*n*</sub> of quadruples of *X* is phylogenetically decisive if and only if *S*<sub>*n*</sub> satisfies the four-way partition property for *X*.

+## Planned stuff

+Step 1: Create all partitions for n=6, 7, and 8 (these partitions are
+fix)

+Step 2: Create test function (using input from PhyloDecR package)

+Step 3: Run simulations (how many times is PhyloDecR correct?)

+## Stirling numbers of the second kind

+How many partitions are there?

+-   n=6: P=45
+-   n=7: ???
+-   n=8: P=1701